 Vaccinations, regular worming and treatment for ectoparasites (lice, etc) are more important than usual and should be kept up to date.

-An improvement in the coat and a reduction in drinking and urination are usually seen within 3 weeks of starting medication.
 Treatment does not completely halt the progression of the disease, but it can lessen the clinical signs and improve the animal’s quality of life.
-Advanced cases are less likely to respond to treatment.